etipton/etipton.github.io/_posts/2014-02-28-ios-semi-transparent-modal-views.markdown

 1. Create a new project using the "Single View Application" template, and just choose iPhone (not iPad/universal).
 - Open the Main.storyboard file and drag a TextView object into the view.
-Resize it to fit the view exactly, then copy and past the default text ("Lorem ipsum...") a couple times so that the whole view is covered in text.
+Resize it to fit the view exactly, then copy and paste the default text ("Lorem ipsum...") a couple times so that the whole view is covered in text.
 This will allow you to ensure that the dimming effect is functioning properly.
 - Drag a button onto the view and name it "Show Modal" or something similar.
 Change its background to a solid color other than white so you can distinguish it from the text.